How to Find Band Members in Sapporo — Complete Guide to the Music Scene in Susukino, Odori, and Kita-24-jo

 STORMY MONDAY

-Mentioned earlier as a live house, this is also a blues and rock specialist session bar.
-The stage has permanently installed drums, guitar, bass, and keyboard, allowing drop-in performances.
-Hours: 6:00 PM - 12:00 AM (closed Sundays and holidays).
+Mentioned earlier as a live house, it's also a blues and rock session bar.
+Drums, guitar, bass, and keyboard are permanently stage-installed for sit-in performances.
+Operating hours: 6:00 PM–12:00 AM (closed Sundays/holidays).

 Jass915